 - A cell therapy where stem cells either compose the therapy or are used to manufacture the cell therapy.
-Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need. - A gene therapy3 approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs.
+Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need unlikely to receive funding from other sources.Review preference will be given to projects where the proposed therapy is for pediatric or rare indications (i.e., FDA orphan drug designation4). - A gene therapy3 approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs; AND (iii) is being developed for a rare or unmet medical need unlikely to receive funding from other sources.